How do I price a charging service on my company's premises?

 Previous

-The charging option for electric cars may increase the value of the home for sale
+The ability to charge electric cars can increase the value of a home for sale

 Next